uQr/opencv/README.md

 #### Build notes

-1. You might need to install this if you haven’t already: http://www.microsoft.com/en-US/download/details.aspx?id=40784
+1. You might need to install this if you havenâ€™t already: http://www.microsoft.com/en-US/download/details.aspx?id=40784
 2. Set ```OPENCV_TEST_DATA_PATH``` environment variable to location of ```opencv_extra/testdata``` to get tests work correctly
 3. Go to ```platforms/winrt``` and execute ```>> setup_winrt.bat "WS" "8.1" "x64"```.
 This will generate all of the files needed to build open_cv projects for selected platform in ```opencv\bin\...```.
 Open the ```opencv\bin\WS\8.1\x64``` directory and open the ```OpenCV.sln```.
 4. Set OCV solution to Release mode and build all of the projects.
-They should build without errors and generate executables in “bin\WS\8.1\x64\bin\Release\�?
+They should build without errors and generate executables in "bin\WS\8.1\x64\bin\Release\"
 5. Run opencv_test_{module}.exe via console or as usual by double clicking it.
 You should see output in the console window

 #### Resources